 Suing a Cruise Line

 Documentation such as a “Passenger Bill of Rights” and the text on the back of your ticket serve to provide you with a sense of security and cruise lines with legal protection.
 There are legal challenges, but our personal injury law firm can help navigate the complex laws.
 Whether a vessel owner, chartering company, ship operator, or a third party on the ship is liable, Schechter, Shaffer & Harris, L.L.P., Accident & Injury Lawyers will fight for you.
 Maritime injury law is one of our specialties.
-Contact us at 713-364-0723 if you or a loved one have been injured on a cruise.
+Call us today if you or a loved one have been injured on a cruise.